 Remove the leaves from the rosemary, and you have the sticks.

 Pierce the stick through 3-4 figs and sprinkle it with coconut sugar

 Pour some balsamic vinegar over it and set it on a table to marinate

-Meanwhile, In a saucepan over medium heat make caramel with coconut sugar, let it melt slowly without shaking it.
+Meanwhile, In a saucepan over medium heat make caramel with coconut sugar, and let it melt slowly without shaking it.

 When it's all melted add coconut butter or cream and stir it up very well then add some water to it.

-Next, pour the caramel over the figs and generously and cook at 190ºc for 10min.
+Next, pour the caramel over the figs generously and cook at 190ºc for 10min.

-Garnish with nibs of pistachio nuts or pine nuts and spread some zest over the figs.
+Garnish with nibs of pistachio nuts or pine nuts and spread some lemon zest over the figs.

 There you have it, delicious caramel roasted figs.